LewisResearchGroup/ms-mint/README.md

 ![](notebooks/opt-rt.png)

+Then we apply the changes and plot the new peak shapes:

     mint.run()
     mint.plot.peak_shapes(col_wrap=3)

 ![](notebooks/peak-shapes-after-opt.png)

-As you can see the shapes of Xanthine, Succinate, Citrulline look much better.
+As you can see, the shapes of Xanthine, Succinate, Citrulline look much better.

 ## Plotting and data exploration